ajwills72/catlearn/docs/README.md

 - Version 0.9.x ("Incredible Icing") _CURRENT_

+    - 2022-09-22: Version 0.9.2. **unstable release** on github: enhancement to slpSUSTAIN: add probability of item being reported as 'old'.

     - 2022-03-28: Version 0.9.1. **stable release** on CRAN. [announcement](announce/version-0.9-email.txt).

     - 2022-03-25: Version 0.9 - Release to CRAN subsequently discovered to generate a warning when compiled with clang 14 on linux.

 - Version 0.8.x ("Harmonious honey")

-	- 2022-01-18: Version 0.8.3: **unstable release** on github: edge-case installation bug fix (see changelog)
+	- 2022-01-18: Version 0.8.3: edge-case installation bug fix (see changelog)

 	- 2022-01-10: Version 0.8.2:  slpLMSnet documentation improvements, plus addition of ratio-rule response function as an option.